Installing Helix Authentication Service

 You must have knowledge of Helix Core administration for authentication with tickets - see Authenticating using passwords and tickets in the Helix Core Server Administrator Guide.

-- To configure Helix Authentication Service for Helix Core Server (P4) and the Helix Core visual client (P4V), you must configure a Helix Core Server Extension.
+- To configure Helix Authentication Service for Helix Core Server (P4D) and a Helix Core client, such as the Helix Core Visual client (P4V) or Helix Sync, you must configure a Helix Core Server Extension.
 See the Administrator's Guide for Helix Authentication Extension in the docs directory of the Helix Authentication Extension repository on GitHub.

 -